justinjaywang/portfolio/source/_posts/monograms.md

 # Monograms

-Creating monograms has really been a lifelong project.
+Creating monograms has really been a lifelong project for me.
 I've been sketching weird symbols and logos based off my intials since as far back as I can remember.
 I even signed my artwork with whichever latest monogram I was into at the time.

-Though restricted to the use of the three letterforms, *JJW*, there are limitless ways they can be arranged, interwoven, and manipulated to fit into a single graphic.
-Each monogram explores a different idea—negative space, shape, dimensionality—in one color, in order to be the simplest expression of that idea.
+Though restricted to the letterforms, JJW, there are limitless ways they can be arranged, interwoven, and manipulated to fit into a single graphic.
+Each monogram explores a different idea, be it the use negative space, symmetry, shape, or dimensionality.
+They're depicted in one color in order to be the simplest expression of that idea.

 ![](2015--2.svg)
 ![](2014--5.svg)